owntracks/booklet/docs/guide/quicksetup.md

           "vel": 0
         }

-   this includes a time stamp (`tst`), latitude and longitude (`lat`, `lon`), and a whole bunch of other values [you can look up](https://owntracks.org/booklet/tech/json) if you wish.

-5. still on the console, let's verify whether the Recorder has successfully saved the published location data.
-Note how the path name contains the username and the device name used for publishing; the rest of the filename is a `YYYY-MM` date stamp:
+- still on the console, let's verify whether the Recorder has successfully saved the published location data.
+Note how the path name contains the _user_ and _device_ names used for publishing; the rest of the filename is a `YYYY-MM` date stamp:

         $ tail /var/spool/owntracks/recorder/store/rec/jane/nokia/2024-02.rec
         2024-02-02T07:15:49Z	*                 	{"_type":"location","SSID":"mywifi","alt":154,"batt":53,"conn":"w","lat":48.856826,"lon":2.292713,"tid":"j1","tst":1706858149,"vel":0}

-6. let's use a Web browser to access our site:
+- let's use a Web browser to access our site:

    ![Index](qs//rabbit-10663.png)

-7. map with live positions
+- map with live positions

    ![map with live positions](qs//rabbit-10664.png)

-8. our Frontend is our primary data viewer which shows current locations (click on a bubble to find more details about a position)
+- our Frontend is our primary data viewer which shows current locations (click on a bubble to find more details about a position)

    ![main Frontend](qs//rabbit-10665.png)

-   users can select users and devices to see, tracks to view, etc.
+- in Frontend users can select users and devices to see, tracks to view, etc.

    ![viewing a track in Frontend](qs//rabbit-10667.png)

-9. back on the command line of your VPS, you can explore the data submitted by your devices using the `ocat` utility, say:
+- back on the command line of your VPS, you can explore the data submitted by your devices using the `ocat` utility, say:

         $ ocat --user jane --device nokia | jq
         {